 Huge, well-funded companies have the resources to throw tons of different marketing tactics at the wall and see what sticks.
 When you’re on a tighter budget, you don’t have that luxury.
-You need to consider your marketing research and concentrate on executing one or two strategies really well.
+You need to consider your marketing research, digital marketing strategy, and concentrate on executing one or two of those strategies really well.

 Any marketing channel for your early-stage company needs to be: